-Whether freehold/leasehold disputes, i.e. blocks of flats, converted villas etc. or residential tenancies we can deal with the issues with regard to the setting up of the management companies, resolution of disputes and recovering possession.
-In most cases spending some money at the start of a contractual relationship can reap rewards at the end of a relationship when issues can arise and it can turn quite nasty.
-Failure to draw up correct documentation at the start of the matter can incur significant costs at the end of a matter.
+Whether freehold/leasehold disputes (such as blocks of flats, converted villas or residential tenancies) we deal with issues with regard to setting up the management companies, resolution of disputes and recovering possession.
+In most cases, spending some money at the start of a contractual relationship can reap rewards at the end, when issues can arise and things can turn quite nasty.
+Failure to draw up correct documentation at the beginning can incur significant costs at the end.

 These are often encountered in blocks of flats or big houses converted into flats/apartments.
-Again understanding the terms of the lease is critical and there are quite often disputes with regard to the maintenance of the building, buildings insurance and who is liable to carry out the repairs etc. Freeholders responsibilities are quite onerous but often they are not aware of the implications of the failure to carry out their obligations correctly.
-The most common disputes with regard to residential leases relates to service charge and maintenance.
-Our lawyers have quite extensive experience of dealing with issues in this field.
+Understanding the terms of the lease is critical.
+Quite often, there are disputes about the maintenance of the building, buildings insurance and who is liable to carry out the repairs, for example.
+Freeholders’ responsibilities are quite onerous, but often they are not aware of the implications of the failure to carry out their obligations correctly.
+The most common disputes in this area relate to service charge and maintenance.

-Commercial premises leases can vary significantly as each party can effectively draft up their own agreement or rely upon standard documents.
-The interpretation of standard leases can still be difficult and again failure to follow the terms can have some significant impact on businesses, for example if you wish to end your own lease by service of notice on the landlord, serving the notice one day late can have a significant impact on your business.
-Payment of rent, guarantors, and breach of lease are the most common issues that arise and the sooner either party seeks advice, the sooner the issue should be able to be resolved, hopefully at a cheaper cost to both sides.
+Commercial premises leases can vary significantly because each party can, effectively, draft their own agreement, or rely on standard documents.
+The interpretation of standard leases can still be difficult and failure to follow the terms can have significant impact on businesses.
+For example, if you wish to end your own lease by service of notice on the landlord, serving the notice one day late can have a significant impact on your business.
+Payment of rent, guarantors, and breach of lease are the most common issues that arise and the sooner either party seeks advice, the sooner the issue, usually, can be resolved (hopefully at a cheaper cost to both sides).

-We cover repossession proceedings, for Assured Shorthold Tenancies, residential leases and commercial premises.
-Each has their own separate process and it is not often clear to the lay person which route to follow or indeed how to start the process.
-Much will depend upon the ultimate result that the client wishes to achieve, and our advice would be tailored to that.
-In relation to residential properties if an occupier has not left when requested to do so then a court order is needed and any attempt to evict the occupier without a court order amounts to an illegal eviction which can have cost consequences against the party that carried out the unlawful eviction.
-We provide advice that we believe is cost-effective and which is a good outcome for our clients.
-Sometimes the opinion of other experts is required and this is given to you, giving you the best possible chance of getting the outcome you require.
+We cover repossession proceedings for assured shorthold tenancies, residential leases and commercial premises.
+Each has their own process and often it is not clear to the inexperienced which route to follow or, indeed, how to start.
+Much will depend on the ultimate result the end result the client is seeking, and our advice would be tailored to that.
+Regarding residential properties, if an occupier has not left when requested to do so then a court order is needed.
+Any attempt to evict the occupier without one amounts to an illegal eviction, which can have financial consequences.
+We offer cost-effective advice that helps deliver a good outcome.
+Sometimes we seek the opinion of other experts, giving you the best possible chance of success.